Skip to content

 suppress-none-returning

-either of the following criteria:
+Whether to suppress ANN200-level violations for functions that meet either of the following criteria:

-- Contain no
+• Contain no return statement.

 Default value: false